dodycode/nextauth-project-template/README.md

-# Next.js Authentication Project Starter
+# Next.js Authentication Project Template

 ![alt text](image.png)
 This project is a Next.js application with authentication features using NextAuth.js, Supabase, and Tremor for UI components.